• THE METAVERSE: All Around Us

 • EDUCATION & WEB3

 I see a world in the near future where students and educators will be able to converge in the same place at the same time, without (as many) economic, political and access barriers.
 Most schools are still trying to figure out how distance education can work using learning management systems.
-My goal is to explore what can be done in a mobile-first world using VR and augmented reality as the way people can interact.
+My goal is to explore what can be done to expand education in a mobile-first world using virtual (VR) and augmented (AR) reality.

 • What education could look like...